Meet

 Birdseye

-In 2012, NYC based startup Dede, funded by Droga5, brought me in to design the user experience for the launch version of their iPad app, Birdseye, the first email client built from the ground up for tablets.
+In 2012, NYC-based startup Dede brought me in to design the UX for their iPad app, Birdseye, the first email client built from the ground up for tablets.

 The inbox experience of email clients has not adapted to the changing nature of digital communications.
-Email is more visual, information-heavy, actionable and today's communication devices are more advanced and innovative.
-To bring them together, I revisited the questions:
+Today our emails are more visual, information-rich, actionable.
+In addition, today's devices are more advanced and innovative.
+To bring them together, I started with these questions:

 How do we use email today?